Dual-support smoothed particle hydrodynamics in solid: variational principle and implicit formulation: Numerical examples

 \subsection{3D Cantilever Tension test}

 A three-dimensional cantilever beam loaded at the end with pure tension or compression of $P_x=1.0\times 10^6$ Pa is considered to test the performance of hourglass control.
 The dimensions and material parameters of the beam are the same as that in \S \ref{sbsec:3Dbeam}, as shown in Fig.\ref{fig:thickBeam}.
 The theoretical maximal displacement in $x$-direction is $(u_x)_{max}=2.6667\times 10^{-4}$ m.
-The total strain energy is $E_{strain}=800$ J. The discretization is the same as the case of Fine and very fine mesh, where the irregular particle distribution is shown in Fig.\ref{fig:thickBeamParticle}.
-The particles on the left $yz-$plane are fixed in $x$ direction except one particle in $(0,0,0)$is fixed in all direction to remove the rigid displacement.
-We test four cases: (a) fine mesh without hourglass control, (b) fine mesh with hourglass control,(c) very fine mesh without hourglass control, (d) very fine mesh with hourglass control.
+The total strain energy is $E_{strain}=800$ J. The particles on the left $yz-$plane are fixed in $x$ direction except one particle in $(0,0,0)$is fixed in all directions.
+Two discretizations the same as (a) Case 3 and (b) Case 4 in Table \ref{tab:beamStatistic} with/without hourglass control are tested.
 The $x$ displacement and hourglass energy density on the clip of $z=1$ m are shown in Fig.\ref{fig:hgUx} and Fig.\ref{fig:hgDensity}, respectively.
 The total strain energy and hourglass energy are given in Table \ref{tab:hgEnergy}.
 It can be seen that the hourglass control has significant influence on the accuracy of the solution.

-The logarithemaic plot of strain energy error and maximal displacement error in $x$ direction are given in Fig.\ref{fig:bUEc}.

 Fig.\ref{fig:hgUx1} and Fig.\ref{fig:hgUx2} show that the hourglass control can effectively improve the result.
-For the pure tension test, the strain energy density and strain component in $x$ are almost constant for hourglass control, as shown in Fig.\ref{fig:bsxStrain} and Fig.\ref{fig:bsxStrainEnergy}.
+For the pure tension test, the strain energy density and strain component in $x$ are evenly distributed for hourglass control, as shown in Fig.\ref{fig:bsxStrain} and Fig.\ref{fig:bsxStrainEnergy}.

 The hourglass mode is obvious on the boundaries where the Dirichlet boundary and Neumann boundary are applied.
-The reason is that the boundary conditions are applied on only one layer of particles and the delta property is hard to be satisfied.
+The reason is that the boundary conditions are applied on only one layer of particles and the delta property is not well satisfied.

-The comparison in Fig.\ref{fig:bsxStrain} shows that hourglass control can effectively eliminate the hourglass mode, and make the strain field more smooth and satisfies the conditions of linear completeness.
+The comparison in Fig.\ref{fig:bsxStrain} shows that hourglass control can effectively eliminate the hourglass mode, and make the strain field more smooth.